Yahweasel/aokv/README.md

 To set an item in the store, use `await w.setItem(key, value);`.
 The key must be a string, and the value can be anything JSON-serializable, or any ArrayBuffer or TypedArray.
-This is named `setItem` to be familiar to users of [localForage](https://localforage.github.io/localForage/)
+This and many other names are chosen to be familiar to users of [localForage](https://localforage.github.io/localForage/)

 `await w.removeItem(key);` is provided to “remove” an item from the store, but